snarfed/bridgy/docs/index.rst

 Bridgy developer documentation
 ------------------------------

 Bridgy connects your web site to social media.
-Likes, retweets, mentions, cross-posting, and more. `See the user docs <https://brid.gy/about>`__ for more details, or the `developer docs <https://bridgy.readthedocs.io/>`__ if you want to contribute.
+Likes, reposts, mentions, cross-posting, and more. `See the user docs <https://brid.gy/about>`__ for more details, or the `developer docs <https://bridgy.readthedocs.io/>`__ if you want to contribute.

 https://brid.gy/